Regulation in the UK

-The principal elements in BT’s regulatory environment in the UK are obligations which apply under the Communications Act 2003, voluntary Undertakings offered by BT and accepted by Ofcom under the Enterprise Act 2002, and competition law.
+The principal elements in BT’s regulatory environment in the UK are obligations which apply under the Communications Act 2003 and competition law.
 The Office of Communications - Ofcom - is the regulatory authority under the Communications Act.
 In addition, it has concurrent authority with the Competition and Markets Authority for the telecoms sector under the Enterprise Act and under the Competition Act 1998.

 The Communications Act came into force on 25 July 2003.
 The foundation of the regulatory framework under the Act is the set of general conditions.
 These apply to all providers of electronic communications networks or services.
 The general conditions are mainly concerned with consumer protection, but also address areas such as general access and interconnection obligations, standards, emergency planning and numbering.